mvdungern/emoncms-docker/README.md

 # Quick start

-Image works well with the docker setups given by [Marius Hosting](https://mariushosting.com/docker/) for use on a Synology NAS, but should work elsewhere.

 The following Enviroment Settings are exposed during creation

 | Setting | Function | Default |
 | :----: | --- | --- |